Arpit-Atrey/Dice-Game/README.md

 ## Files

 - `.gitignore`: This file tells Git which files or patterns to ignore in the repository.
 For example, you can use it to prevent build files like executables (e.g., `a.exe`) or temporary files from being tracked by Git.
 This helps keep your repository clean and only includes source code and important files.
+- `CMakeLists.txt`: The configuration file for CMake.
+It defines how the project is built and can be used to generate build files for different platforms and compilers.
+- `build/`: This folder is ignored by Git (see `.gitignore`).
+It contains build outputs and temporary files generated during compilation, and should not be tracked in the repository.
-- `Dice_Game.c`: The main source code for the dice game
+- `src/`: This folder contains the source code for the dice game, including `Dice_Game.c`.
 - `README.md`: This file

 ## Getting Started with Git and GitHub